JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

       * Core information on the Service Principal such as related Ids, use case information and Role assignments
       * For UserManaged Identities the count of assignment to Resources is reported
       * Orphaned Managed Identity - Policy assignment related Managed Identities / the related Policy assignment does not exist
-      * UserAssigned Managed Identity - count of resources that it is assigned to
+      * UserAssigned Managed Identity - count of Resources that it is assigned to
     * Type=Application
       * Secrets and Certificates expiry information & warning
       * Report on external Service Principals